THE VEGAN MOVEMENT

 The building blocks of protein (amino acids) are all found in plants.

-There is no biological requirement for humans to consume animals or their bodily secretions.
+There is no biological or nutritional requirement for humans to consume animals or their bodily secretions.

 Vegan food is grown and harvested, not born and slaughtered.